-The Town has not identified any constraints to ADU construction.
 ADU plans are approved ministerially with minimal objective design standards, the Town does not impose impact fees and as discussed earlier, given the large size of Atherton properties, there is adequate land available to build attached and detached ADUs and JADUs.
 The most effective incentive to realize construction of ADUs has been the 1,200 square feet of exempt floor area and 500 square feet of exempt floor area for JADUs.
 This allows homeowners to build an ADU and a JADU without impacting the size of their main dwelling.
+In the past two years, a total of 48 new single family homes were built in Atherton and during this same time frame, there were 44 new ADUs, 3 JADUs, and 7 ADU-conversions.
+The Town believes that this nearly one to one ratio exists because the Town recently modified its regulations to encourage the development of ADUs.
+In addition, a recent community survey with nearly 18% of households responding indicates an interest by over 200 property owners to construct an ADU on their property over the next 8 years.
+Accordingly, the Town believes that the construction rate of 35 new ADUs per year over the next 8 years is achievable.
 Many residents at the Town held community meeting expressed interest in building a new ADU or renting their existing guest house when the code is updated.

 The Town realized high ADU construction with minimum education and outreach to the community.
 The Town plans to greatly expand community outreach to realize additional ADU development.
 Specifically, the Town will distribute, at least annually, community outreach mailing and social media posts, host at least one community workshop on new ADU development standards and provide information on the Town's website and at the Town counters on the ease of ADU development.
-With the Town's current pace of ADU applications, the Town forecasts the development of 280 new ADUs over the next planning period.
-With additional outreach and other incentives and changes to the zoning code, the Town plans to meet or exceed this current pace of production over the next eight years.
-The Town expects that these units will be divided between very low- (30%), low- (30%), moderate- (30%) and above moderate- (10%) income categories based on the ABAG/UC Berkeley Affordability Study.
+With the Town's current pace of ADU applications, the Town forecasts the development of 216 new ADUs over the next planning period.
+With additional outreach and other incentives and changes to the next eight years.
+The Town projects that the number of ADUs produced in the lower income levels would be 144 units; 108 very low to low income-, and 36 moderate-income units.

-In addition, the Town intends to take the steps listed below to facilitate new ADU construction and rental to lower income households, additional ADU creation, construction and conversion, as well as remove any potential constrants:
+In addition, the Town intends to take the steps listed below to facilitate new ADU construction and rental to lower income households, additional ADU creation, construction and conversion, as well as remove any potential constraints: